pontiggia/prenotami-bot/README.md

 (Outdated - Desactualizado)

-🤖 Selenium web browser bot with python to automate tasks in a site 🤖
+🤖 Selenium web browser bot with python to automate tasks in a site 🤖 ✅ 7 seconds to complete all the form

 ## Instructions
 ```bash